souvikinator/get-node-app/README.md

 # Get Node App

-Sick of writing node apps from scratch? **get node app** to rescue.
+Sick of writing node apps from scratch? **Get Node App** to rescue.
 It helps you setup a basic template of a specific node app.
 Templates can be found over [here](https://github.com/DarthCucumber/get-node-app-templates/)

 Cannot find the template you need?
 Head over to [*get-node-app-templates*](https://github.com/DarthCucumber/get-node-app-templates/) and add you own or improve existing templates (make sure to read contribution guide)